 - Footstool (similar)

 - Metal Accent Table

-- Bamboo Accent Table
+- Bamboo Accent Table (no longer available)

-- Blue Sofa Pillows (A steal!)
+- White Sofa Pillows (A steal!)

 - Black and White Geese Pillow Covers

 - Floor Lanterns

 - Artwork over couch (I took to a print shop and had them change the color to navy.)

 - Plants: Artificial Fiddle Leaf Fig, Snake Plants, Sago Palm